 Findings 2A: Laws directing benefits for disabilities resulting from Gulf War service are found at 38 U.S.C. § 1117 and 38 C.F.R. § 3.317.
 The regulation can benefit from changes that add clarity by eliminating a source of potential confusion.
 A review of anecdotal evidence of past interactions with VA stakeholders, to include Veterans, Veterans Groups and Committee staffers, revealed a common belief that VA has not delivered a full set of benefits earned by some of these Veterans.
 VA has therefore redoubled its efforts to educate all field personnel to the unique circumstances regarding the adjudication of Gulf War claims.
-As VBA undertook the development of a training letter to improve the application of law governing disability benefits, it became apparent that VA's regulation at 38 CFR § 3.317 was potentially less clear than the governing statute.
+As the Veterans Benefit Administration (VBA) undertook the development of a training letter to improve the application of law governing disability benefits, it became apparent that VA's regulation at 38 CFR § 3.317 was potentially less clear than the governing statute.
 As a result, VBA is revising the regulation to be consistent with the statutory language.

 Recommendations 2A: Draft a regulation change to clarify the law's intent with respect to compensating Veterans with Gulf War-related disabilities.
 Also, develop a comprehensive training letter for release to all regional offices along with a national training broadcast provided by Compensation and Pension (C&P) Service.
-The training will focus on issues related to adjudicating disability claims based on Gulf War undiagnosed illnesses and medically unexplained chronic multi-symptom illnesses, as defined by law.
+The training will focus on issues related to adjudicating disability claims based on Gulf War undiagnosed illnesses and medically unexplained chronic multisymptom illnesses, as defined by law.
 The training started in February 2010.
 C&P Service will explore the feasibility of including this subject area in its routine inter-rater reliability studies, or in a focused quality review through the Systematic Technical Accuracy Review program to track the future performance of field personnel.

-Timeline/Status 2A: A new training letter #10-01, Adjudicating Claim Based on Service in the Gulf War and Southwest Asia, for adjudicating claims based on Southwest Asia service was published on February 4, 2010.
+Timeline/Status 2A: A regulation has been drafted, and is in the concurrence process, which will clarify the intent of the statute governing disability benefits to Gulf War Veterans regarding medically unexplained chronic multisymptom illnesses.
+A new training letter #10-01, Adjudicating Claim Based on Service in the Gulf War and Southwest Asia, for adjudicating claims based on Southwest Asia service was published on February 4, 2010.
 The corresponding national training broadcast was contemporaneous with the release of the letter.
+It started in February and was completed in March 2010.